Rajapur, Maharashtra: History

-During the days of the Bijapur Sultanate, Rajapur was important maritime trade centre due to a navigable creek that connects it to the Arabian sea.
+During the days of the Bijapur Sultanate, Rajapur was an important maritime trade centre due to a navigable creek that connects it to the Arabian sea.
 It became an access point to the rich cities of Deccan for those involved in the Arabia-India commerce.

 Doroji's attack on Rajapur

-After defeating the Bijapuri general Afzal Khan, Shivaji entered the present-day Ratnagiri district and started capturing the important ports and towns.
+After defeating the Bijapuri general Afzal Khan, Shivaji Maharaj entered the present-day Ratnagiri district and started capturing the important ports and towns.
 Many Bijapuri generals fled to Rajapur because its governor, known by the title Rustam-i-Zamani, was on friendly terms with Shivaji.

 However, Doroji, one of Shivaji's generals, attacked Rajapur.
 The East India Company had stationed several men in the town, under the charge of Henry Revington to facilitate the trade of saltpeter, pepper, calicoes and cotton.
 When Rustam-i-Zamani heard about the approach of the Maratha army, he procured funds from one of the company's brokers and escaped with the money in a junk (ship).
 Revington sent an English ship Diamond to stop him.
 When confronted by the English, Rustam offered the company the ownership of two of his junks in lieu of payment.
 At the same time, the Marathas also arrived, and asked the English to hand over the junks to them.
 The English declined to oblige, unless they were given the money that Rustam owed them.
 The angry Marathas seized two of the company's brokers, Baghji and Balaji, in Jaitapur.
 When the English sent Philip Gyffard to demand their release, he was arrested as well.
 The three prisoners were taken to Kharepatan fort on 18 January 1660.

 Henry Revington wrote to Shivaji in February 1660, requesting their release.
 Meanwhile, the brokers had also pleaded for their release, and Shivaji issued an order to set them free.
 Shivaji also condemned the attack on Rajapur, dismissed Doroji and issued an order to restore all the loot from Rajapur.
 However, a rogue officer at Kharepatan refused to set Gyfford free unless he received a bribe.
 He decided to move Gyfford to another location, escorted by his small Maratha contingent.
 Revington dispatched an armed party that waylaid the contingent and rescued Gyfford by force.